anasrazaofficial/nodejs/README.md

   - options: There're 2 options:
     - Token expires in
     - Algorithm process: Default is `HS256` which is highly safe and secure.
+- `jwt.verify(token, secret_key)` = This method verifies the token if it's valid or not.
+The validation method returns a decode object that we stored the token in.

 ### ORM vs ODM